 SFT: Effective and Cost-Effective

-People seeking therapy may feel overwhelmed by the vast range of approaches— "I want to see a therapist, but should I choose psychoanalysis, CBT, integrative therapy, person-centred, or humanistic?"
+People seeking therapy may feel overwhelmed by the vast range of approaches— "I want to see a therapist, but should I choose psychoanalysis, CBT, integrative therapy, person-centred, humanistic... ?"
 Every method has its strengths and advocates; however, some are open-ended and highly expensive.

 The difference with Solution-Focused Therapy (SFT) is simple: research shows that for most clients, Solution-Focused Brief Therapy (SFBT) delivers faster, measurable progress compared to long-term therapy.